 Section 19 Undertakings create obligations that are capable of direct enforcement under Section 18 of the WIA.
-Accordingly, the main implication of a Regulated Company assuming such an undertaking is that any future breach of the specific commitments contained in the undertaking is enforceable in its own right (without the need for further grounding on general statutory or licence provisions).
+Accordingly, the main implication of a Regulated Company giving such an undertaking is that any future breach of the specific commitments contained in the undertaking is enforceable in its own right (without the need for further grounding on general statutory or licence provisions).

 The WIA also confers powers on Ofwat or the Secretary of State to impose financial penalties on Regulated Companies and the licensees introduced by the Water Act 2003.
 Ofwat and the Secretary of State have the power to fine such a company up to 10 per cent. (for each respective breach) of its turnover in the preceding business year if it has failed or is continuing to fail to comply with its licence conditions, standards of performance or other obligations.
 The penalty must also be reasonable in all the circumstances.
 The time limit for imposing such financial penalties has recently been extended by the Water Act 2014 from 12 months to 5 years.
-A penalty may not be imposed later than five years from the contravention or failure except when a notice under section 22A(4) of the WIA (indicating the amount of the proposed penalty and the circumstances giving rise to a penalty) or under section 203(2) of the WIA (requiring the Regulated Company to provide information in relation to the contravention or failure, a penalty cannot be imposed unless a notice under section 22A(4) is served within three months of the final order or confirmation of the provisional order, or within six months of the provisional order if it is not confirmed.
+A penalty may not be imposed later than five years from the contravention or failure except when a notice under section 22A(4) of the WIA (indicating the amount of the proposed penalty and the circumstances giving rise to a penalty) or under section 203(2) of the WIA (requiring the Regulated Company to provide information in relation to the contravention or failure) is served during that period.
+Where a final or provisional order has been made in respect of a contravention or failure, a penalty cannot be imposed unless a notice under section 22A(4) is served within three months of the final order or confirmation of the provisional order, or within six months of the provisional order if it is not confirmed.